 Metro Gateway is a 73,146 square foot community center located in Phoenix, Arizona on approximately 6.4 acres.
-As of the date of this MD&A is 100% leased.
-The well-located, stabilized shopping center is comprised of a complimentary mix of long-term leased tenants including Planet Fitness, Laser Quest and Dart Bar.
+As of the date of this MD&A is 86% leased.
+The well-located shopping center is comprised of a complimentary mix of national, regional and local tenants including Planet Fitness and Dart Bar.